Logo link to homepage

 Report for Yasur

-On 26 September the Vanuatu Meteorology and Geohazards Department (VMGD) reported that activity at Yasur continued at a level of “major unrest,” as defined by the Alert Level 2 status (on a scale of 0-5).
-Recent visual observations, webcam mages, and photos taken in the field indicated that explosions continued, producing emissions of gas, steam, and/or ash.
-Gas emissions and thermal anomalies were identified in satellite images.
+On 30 January the Vanuatu Meteorology and Geohazards Department (VMGD) reported that activity at Yasur continued at a level of “major unrest,” as defined by the Alert Level 2 status (on a scale of 0-5).
+Satellite and webcam images indicated that explosions continued, producing emissions of gas, steam, and/or ash.
+Gas emissions were identified in satellite images and seismic data confirmed continuing volcanic activity.
 The report warned that some of the explosions may eject material that falls in and around the crater.
 The public was reminded to not enter the restricted area within 600 m around the boundaries of the Permanent Exclusion Zone, defined by Danger Zone A on the hazard map.

 Source: Vanuatu Meteorology and Geohazards Department (VMGD)